davidjohnmaccallum/My-Work-Journal/README.md

 15 May 2019

 Very useful to have a beforeCreate, afterCreate, beforeUpdate, afterUpdate, beforeDelete, afterDelete hook for your data.
 I am thinking specifically of data you would store in a database.
 Ideally the hooks should give you the data value before and after the change and the before hooks should allow you to cancel the change.

+# Mind your own protocol

+29 May 2019

+I think REST web services have encouraged me to make a mistake.
+REST web services use the HTTP protocol verbs GET, POST, PUT and DELETE to represent read, create, update and delete in your application.
+This creates a coupling between your application and the underlying protocol.
+This can be fine for simple CRUD operations but very often I find myself writing a read operation, for example a search operation, where I would like to include complex parameters in a JSON request body.
+In this case I break the read/GET convention and use a POST.

+Here is another example of this mistake.
+I am logging to a central log server using syslog.
+Syslog output includes the log time, program name and log message.
+So I decided to use syslog log time and program name in my application logs.
+Only later did I realise that the syslog time was not millisecond precision and sometimes I don't want the program name to be the executable name used by syslog.
+Also, what if want to swap out syslog for a different logger.
+The coupling to the syslog fields makes this more difficult.

+The moral of the story, don't create couplings into the underlying protocol layers on which your application runs.